chucknado/zlo/README.md

 ##  Zendesk loc handoff (ZLO) tools

-This tool gets articles from Help Center to hand off to a localization vendor, and publishes the returned localized articles to Help Center.
+Use these tools to prepare localization handoffs and to publish the deliverables returned by the localization vendor.
+The articles and translations are published to one or more Zendesk Help Centers.

-The tool assumes your image files are hosted on Amazon S3, which has an API that lets you download and upload images.
+The tool assumes article image files are hosted on Amazon S3.
 You can modify the tool if your images are hosted elsewhere.

 ### Requirements

 - Python 3.6 or later - https://www.python.org/downloads/

-You must also install the following third-party libraries:
+You must also install the following third-party Python libraries:

 - Requests - http://docs.python-requests.org/en/master/
 - BeautifulSoup - https://www.crummy.com/software/BeautifulSoup/